What is cloud bursting in cloud computing?

 - Adam Wealand

 Companies across all industries are running more analytics and data workloads than ever before.
-These analytic workloads are created to figure out everything – ranging from how to improve the customer experience and how to build more resilient applications – to what products to develop next and which financial decisions are best for the business.
+These analytic workloads are created to figure out everything – ranging from improving the customer experience and building more resilient applications – to what products to develop next and which financial decisions are best for the business.

 Yet as more and more mission-critical applications and workloads make their way into the business landscape, the risk of downtime is becoming increasingly dangerous — and incredibly expensive.
 In fact, the average cost of high-priority application downtime is now almost $68,000 per hour, which is beyond the reach of what most small to medium-sized businesses can afford to pay.

-To prevent workload overload, many companies are now leveraging a strategy called cloud bursting that enables them to offload on-prem and private cloud traffic into the public cloud to meet peak demand.
+Many companies are now leveraging a cloud bursting strategy to prevent workload overload, enabling them to offload on-prem and private cloud traffic into the public cloud to meet peak demand.

 What is cloud bursting?

-Cloud bursting is a type of hybrid cloud configuration that involves supporting resource-intensive private cloud and on-premises workloads with public cloud-based instances.
+Cloud bursting is a hybrid cloud configuration that involves supporting resource-intensive private cloud and on-premises workloads with public cloud-based instances.

 In a cloud bursting model, IT administrators establish predefined capacity thresholds for private cloud or on-prem applications.
 When workload capacity nears its threshold across the network, excess demand automatically switches over — or bursts — into the public cloud (e.g., AWS, Azure, and Google Cloud).